299

 3d.
 Chinese River Dolphin

-The last example to discuss is the Chinese River Dolphin, which is believed to have gone extinct after an expedition in 2006 failed to find any.
+The last example we will discuss is the Chinese River Dolphin, which is believed to have gone extinct after an expedition in 2006 failed to find any.
 Its extinction is believed to have been caused by a variety of human causes, including pollution and overexploitation.

 summary

-Today we learned about water pollution and its negative impacts.
-We discussed the two categories of water pollution: point and non-point source.
-Within each type, we explored the different kinds of point and non-point source polluters.
-Finally, we discussed some historical examples of water pollution and its effects on humans and ecosystem health.
+In this lesson, we learned about water pollution and its negative impacts.
+We discussed the two types of water pollution: point source and nonpoint source.
+Within each type, we explored the different kinds of point and nonpoint source polluters.
+Finally, we discussed some historical examples of water pollution and its effects on humans and ecosystem health, such as Camelford, Jalisco, the Gulf of Mexico, and the Chinese river dolphin.